rishab-sharma/self_driven_future/README.md

-# How_to_simulate_a_self_driving_car
+# Self Driven Future
-This is the code for "How to Simulate a Self-Driving Car" by Siraj Raval on Youtube
+My_self_driving_car_project

-# This video will be released on Wednesday, May 17th at 10 AM PST.
-This code is a work in progress.
+Author: Rishab Sharma (rishab-sharma)

 ## Overview

-This is the code for [this](https://youtu.be/EaY5QiZwSP4) video on Youtube by Siraj Raval.
-We're going to use Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim) as a testbed for training an autonomous car.
+This is the code for my project where I used Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim) as a testbed for training an autonomous car.

 ## Dependencies